Les Rita Mitsouko: History

 The American record producer and musician Tony Visconti produced the band's next two albums, The No Comprendo and Marc et Robert, helping to polish and perfect their sound.
 These two albums have both French and English lyrics.
 The most successful singles from these albums were "C'est comme ça" ("That's the Way It Is") and "Andy".

 The American band Sparks collaborated with Les Rita Mitsouko on Marc et Robert.
 Russell Mael sings lead vocals with Catherine Ringer on three of the album's tracks, "Singing in the Shower", "Live in Las Vegas" and "Hip Kit".
 "Singing in the Shower" was included on the soundtrack of the Ridley Scott film Black Rain.

 Jean-Baptiste Mondino directed most of Les Rita Mitsouko's music videos in the 1980s.

 Jean-Luc Godard's 1987 feature film Soigne ta droite incorporates documentary footage of the band's The No Comprendo recording sessions.

 In 1991, they made the music of the movie My Life Is Hell, directed by Josiane Balasko.

 In 1993, the video of "Y'a d'la haine", from the album Système D, was awarded Clip of the Year by MTV Europe.

 On Système D, Ringer sings a duet, "My Love Is Bad", with Iggy Pop.
 Variéty also includes a vocal duo in which Ringer is joined by the guest musician Serj Tankian (from System of a Down).

 Les Rita Mitsouko's album Variéty was released in 2007 in both French and in English (Variety) versions; it was produced by Mark Plati.

 On Wednesday 28 November 2007, Chichin died from cancer while the band had just cancelled their previous concert dates in Paris.
 He had been diagnosed only two months before.
 Ringer toured under her own name following his death.

+Ringer died of cancer on 14 September 2026.